sheilambadi/stock-predictor-project/README.md

 `pip install -r requirements.txt `

 ## Usage
+Open command prompt in the directory where this project is located.

-Run the following command to open the UI
+Run the following command in the command prompt to open the UI

 `python3 reports.py `